m21ark/pfl_t2/README.md

 #### Board

- Board is represented by a 2D array in which 'O' represents an empty space on the board.
+ The game board is represented by a 2D array in which 'O' represents an empty space on the board.
 Using the `gen_2d_array(Row, Col, 'O', Board)/4` predicate, we are able to make our program more modular.

 It is also worthy to note that the size of the board is sored dinamically in the following line: